Captricity/java-captools/README.md

 ```java
 public JSONObject submitBatch(int batchID) throws Exception {...}
 ```
-* Submit the Batch specified by the batchID parameter for processing.
+* Submits the Batch specified by the batchID parameter for processing.
 * Returns a `JSONObject` representing the Batch that was submitted for processing.
 * Parameters:
-	- `int batchID` \- Batch ID of the Batch to you want to submit for processing
+  - `int batchID` \- Batch ID of the Batch you want to submit for processing

 ```java
 public JSONArray showDocuments() throws Exception {...}